bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:32:59

 There would be one NFT and it would be with me.
-And then every time we update the channel, I can then give the NFT to you and then you can give the NFT back to me.
-And we can go back and forth, but there will never be, you cannot do the hops, right?
+And then every time we update the channel, I can then give the NFT to you and then you can give the NFT back to me, and we can go back and forth, but you cannot do the hops.
 With Lightning, the whole point is that multiple people have channels and they can kind of send from one person's channel to another person's channel.
 Alice and Bob have a channel, Bob and Carol have a channel.
 So then if Alice sends an NFT to Bob, Bob cannot send the same NFT to Carol because it's a different channel and the NFT doesn't exist in the other channel.

 Sjors Provoost: 00:33:33

-Of course you could tokenize the NFT, then the NFT itself would be divided into a thousand subunits.
+Of course you could tokenize the NFT, then the NFT itself would be divided into a thousand subunits, and whoever owns the majority of the subunits is actually in charge of the NFT.
-Whoever owns the majority of the subunits is actually in charge of the NFT, but people can trade sub NFTs but let's...
+But people can trade sub NFTs but let's...

 Aaron van Wirdum: 00:33:47

 You're unnecessarily complicating things now.
-You're just inventing a new currency based on a single NFT
+You're just inventing a new currency based on a single NFT.

 Ruben Somsen: 00:33:54